michalmuskala/jason/README.md

 Jason has a couple feature differences compared to Poison.

+  * Jason follows the JSON spec more strctly, for example it does not allow unescaped newline characters in JSON strings - e.g. `"\"\n\""` will produce a decoding error.
   * no support for pretty printing.
   * no support for decoding into data structures (the `as:` option).
   * no built-in encoders for `MapSet`, `Range` and `Stream`.